 Where do you find contras?
 There are the classics from the CDMs like Devil's Dream and Bucksaw Reel, but some of the others are pretty boring — and that's the criticism you may get from people who don't like American dances.
 There are books, which you may be able to get from Derek and Ann Appleing.
 “Dizzy Dances” by Gene Hubert.
 “Shadrack's Delight” by Tony Parkes and many others.
 My favourite is “Zesty Contras” by Larry Jennings, which contains about 350 contras (in abbreviated notation), some triplets (three couple longways) and other formations, and “Provocative Explanatory Text” where Larry goes into all aspects of contras — calling, composing, running dances and much more.
 There's now a follow-up called “Give and Take” containing more of the same.

 Watch out for contras written by Englishmen which contain lots of figures imported from Modern Western Square (including some of mine).
 These are not what Americans would recognise as contras, and you may have to spend a long time teaching figures like flutter-wheel, box circulate or wheel and deal.

 Of course you can pick up contras from other callers, which at least means you've danced them and you know they work — provided you wrote them down right!

 Then there's the world-wide web on which you will find thousands of contras.
 Use a search engine, and once you've found some you'll probably find links to others.
 For instance, Gene Hubert stopped publishing books some time before he died — his newer contras are archived on archive.org for anyone to print out and use (and so are his squares) .
 Rick Mohr has many of his dances at http://rickmohr.net, and so on.
 You just have to use your judgement on what you find, and discover whose contras you like and whose you don't.
-Probably many of them are not worth doing — probably some don't even work.
+Probably many of them are not worth doing — some may not even work.
 Sift the wheat from the chaff — that's always your job when you're finding new material.